-- (c) engage in conduct involving dishonesty, fraud, deceit or misrepresentation; - (d) engage in conduct that is prejudicial to the administration of justice[.]

-38. The ODC declined to pursue a violation of Rule 8.4(b) of the Rules of Professional Conduct as charged with regard to Count I of this Statement of Charges, and the HPS did not find a violation of such.
+- (c) engage in conduct involving dishonesty, fraud, deceit or misrepresentation; - (d) engage in conduct that is prejudicial to the administration of justice[.] - 38.
+The ODC declined to pursue a violation of Rule 8.4(b) of the Rules of Professional Conduct as charged with regard to Count I of this Statement of Charges.

-COUNT II 19-06-365
+COUNT II3 19-06-365